connecting

 Exhibition on Cluster Bombs and where you can learn about COPE (Cooperative Orthotic and Prosthetic Enterprise) services for bomb survivors.

-From 1964-1975, the US dropped more than two million tons of bombs on Laos- mostly at random during 580,000 bombing missions to target the Ho Chi Minh trail passing through Northeast Laos.
+From 1964-1973, the US dropped more than two million tons of bombs on Laos- mostly at random during 580,000 bombing missions to target the Ho Chi Minh Trail passing through Northeast Laos.
 No other country has ever been bombed so extensively.
-For those none years, Lao communities lived in caves setting up living and medical facilities while venturing out at night to plant rice.
+For those nine years, Lao communities lived in caves, setting up living and medical facilities, while venturing out at night to plant rice.

-1/3 of these cluster bombs did not explode leaving vast quantities of UXO- unexploded ordinance- killing or injuring 20,000 since the end of the war.
-Although much of he UXO has been cleared, many still remain posing a continued risk to people, often children in remote areas.
+1/3 of these cluster bombs did not explode leaving vast quantities of UXO- unexploded ordnance- killing or injuring 20,000 since the end of the war.
+Although much of the UXO has been cleared, many still remain, posing a continued risk to people, often children in remote areas.

 Photo with President Obama courtesy of COPE Centre